-The Genetic Counseling Service at Seattle Cancer Care Alliance (SCCA) specializes in talking with patients about testing to detect genes that increase cancer risk.
-Our genetic counselors are here to help you understand and adapt to the medical, psychological, and familial implications of disease related to your genetic background.
+The Clinical Genetics and Genetic Counseling Service at Seattle Cancer Care Alliance (SCCA) specializes in talking with patients about testing to detect genes that increase cancer risk.
+Our medical genetics and genetic counselors are here to help you understand and adapt to the medical, psychological, and familial implications of disease related to your genetic background.

 Counseling before testing

 Before you have genetic testing, you will have a genetic counseling visit.
-During this visit, you will talk with a licensed, board-certified genetic counselor, one specifically trained in genetics, counseling, and risk assessment, about the pros and cons of what it means to know the results of genetic testing.
-The genetic counselor will obtain your family medical history and will help you prepare to understand the implications of your test results.
+During this visit, you will talk with a medical geneticist or a licensed, board-certified genetic counselor, one specifically trained in genetics, counseling, and risk assessment, about the pros and cons of what it means to know the results of genetic testing.
+The medical geneticist or genetic counselor will obtain your family medical history and will help you prepare to understand the implications of your test results.

 How do I get genetic testing?

-You may want to see a genetic counselor to discuss testing or your doctor may refer you if any of the following is true:
+You may want to see a medical geneticist or genetic counselor to discuss testing or your doctor may refer you if any of the following is true:

 - You have had young-onset breast cancer (diagnosed before age 50).